texastribune/donations-app/README.md

 ## Deploying
 To deploy, the project uses the middleman-s3_sync gem to push and compile the site to s3 after building.

-By default, in config.rb, config.after_build is set to false.
-Set this to true.
-Check that your AWS_ACCESS_KEY and AWS_ACCESS_SECRET environment variables are set, and then run `bundle exec middleman build`.
+To deploy: `bundle exec middleman build && middleman s3_sync --force`.

 In your terminal, you should see s3_sync applying any updates to files for the project.
 You can also check the project s3 bucket to ensure that all files have been synced there.
 Change config.after_build back to its default of false after deploying.